 Proverbs are not only a group of words to memorize; they are a perfect way to learn about other cultures.
-For example, many Japanese proverbs reflect on the ancient wisdom of the Japanese.
+Especially, Japanese proverbs reflect on the ancient wisdom and culture of the Japanese.

 We hear about many proverbs in daily life without knowing where they originated.
 I’m pretty sure you’ve heard “Fall down seven times; get up eight times,” but did you know that it actually originated from a Japanese proverb?